-1.2 Related Work
+1.1 Related Work

-The existence of plane (straight-line, crossings-free) drawings for a single planar graphs is well known [15, 25, 26].
-Moreover, plane drawings for n-vertex planar graphs can be found in O(n) time using $O(n^2)$ area with vertices placed at integer grid points as shown by de Fraysseix, Pach and Pollack [7] and Schnyder [24].
-Brass et al. [5] describe linear time algorithms for geometric simultaneous embeddings of pairs of paths, cycles, and caterpillars on an $O(n) \times O(n)$ grid.
-Geyer et al. [17] show that tree-tree pairs do not always have a geometric simultaneous embedding, and the status of tree-path pairs is open.
-If bends on the edges are allowed, Erten and Kobourov [13] show that tree-path pairs can be embedded simultaneously using at most one bend per tree edge and no bends of path edges on an $O(n) \times O(n^2)$ grid.
+Brass et al. [3] describe linear time algorithms for geometric simultaneous embeddings of pairs of paths, cycles, and caterpillars on an $O(n) \times O(n)$ grid.
+Geyer et al. [10] show that tree-tree pairs do not always have a geometric simultaneous embedding, and the status of tree-path pairs is open.
+If bends on the edges are allowed, Erten and Kobourov [7] show that tree-path pairs can be embedded simultaneously using at most one bend per tree edge and no bends of path edges on an $O(n) \times O(n^2)$ grid.
 Moreover, pairs of planar graphs can be embedded simultaneously using at most 3 bends per edge using an $O(n^2) \times O(n^2)$ grid.

 A related problem is that of level planarity, where the goal is to display graphs according to a given hierarchical ordering of the vertices.
-The class of graphs where this is possible are called level planar graphs, which have been widely investigated [8, 19].
-In particular, Jünger and Leipert [20] present a linear time planarity embedding algorithm for level planar graphs using PQ-trees, where the resulting embedding is a set of linear orderings of vertices on each level.
-Once a graph is determined level planar, Eades et al. [12] can produce a plane drawing in O(|V|) time, though it may require exponential area.
-In [14], a characterization of trees that are level planar for any possible labeling of the vertices is given.
+Such graphs are called level planar graphs [5].
+In particular, Jünger and Leipert [11] present a linear time planarity embedding algorithm for level planar graphs using PQtrees, where the resulting embedding is a set of linear orderings of vertices on each level.
+Once a graph is determined level planar, Eades et al. [6] can produce a straight-line drawing in O(|V|) time, though it may require exponential area.
+In [8], a characterization of trees that are level planar for any possible labeling of the vertices is given.
 These trees are called unlabeled level planar (ULP).